Plumber Injury Attorney in Boston

 If you are a plumber who has been injured on the job, you could be entitled to compensation for your injuries.
 Maybe you are unable to work or have a pile of medical bills that you cannot pay.

-The plumber injury lawyers at the Law Offices of Jeffrey S. Glassman in Boston are ready to provide you with the legal advice you need at this difficult time to help you get back on your feet.
+The plumber injury lawyers at Jeffrey Glassman Injury Lawyers in Boston are ready to provide you with the legal advice you need at this difficult time to help you get back on your feet.

 Our law firm has helped many tradespeople throughout Massachusetts recover maximum compensation for medical bills, and lost wages.
 Our experienced workers’ compensation attorneys can do the same for you.

 Regardless of whether your injury occurred while working for a plumbing company, on a construction site or at someone’s home, our law firm will sort through the facts of your case and identify all parties who could be held liable for your injury.